10 The Neighbor’s Secret Book Club Questions

-As acts of vandalism begin to target the women of this book club, they are forced to confront their pasts and decide just how far they will have to go to protect their families.
+When acts of vandalism begin targeting the members of a local book club, their carefully constructed lives unravel.
+Forced to confront their pasts, these women must decide how far they’ll go to protect their families.

 The Neighbor’s Secret Book Club Questions